 1 (34) Daniel Lynch – LHP, University of Virginia

 My Grade: C+

 Lynch is kind of the left handed Kowar.
-He’s tall and skinny (6’6”, 195) with a fastball-changeup combination.
+He’s tall and skinny (6’6”, 195) with a fastball-slider combination.
 Lynch’s fastball has gained velocity this season, which shot him up draft boards as the season progressed.
 He’s been sitting in the 92-94 range, which is great for a lefty who, like Kowar, still has a little projection in him.

 Lynch is probably the product of a bad pitching program at UVA.
 Many scouts feel they handle their pitchers poorly, and rumors circulated the Lynch took control of his own throwing program, which helped him gain velocity and status as a prospect.
 UVA does not have a great recent track record of successful pro pitchers.

 If Lynch can develop his secondary stuff and add some bulk, he may end up a valuable starter in the big leagues.
 If not, he could always be a valuable reliever.

 Lynch gets a C+ here not because of him but because of who was still on the board when they took him.
 Kumar Rocker, Ethan Hankins, and Owen White were all still on the board, as was Xavier Edwards.
 All of those players represent more upside than Lynch, and the Royals didn’t draft enough upside in this draft.